linagora/linshare-backend-dockerfile/README.md

 CHANNEL argument can be set to `releases` or `snapshots`.
 Stable `releases` channel is selected by default.

+Version is for Linshare-core version.
+It's set to latest version by default.

 ```console
 $ docker build --build-arg VERSION=1.11.5 CHANNEL=snapshots -t linshare-backend .
 ```